ajbradberry96/Demo-Geospatial-Flask-API/README.md

   - requirments.txt
   - /project (for everything else)

-Data: data.zip
-Using the provided data create a rest API that allows the user to query incidents by county and datetime
+A rest API that allows the user to query incidents by county and datetime

-Extra Point:
-Create a front end display to show the incidents using mapbox https://www.mapbox.com/ Docker File to build project in a container
+A demo front end display to show the incidents using mapbox https://www.mapbox.com/ is found in the demo_from_end folder.
+Docker File to build project in a container, Dockerfile in API folder